sophielansweeper/embedded-workflow-builder-docs/docs/building.md

 description: Build new %WORKFLOW_PLURAL% using %COMPANY_POSSESSIVE% %EMBEDDED_WORKFLOW_BUILDER%
 ---

-%COMPANY_POSSESSIVE% %EMBEDDED_WORKFLOW_BUILDER% lets you build %WORKFLOW_PLURAL% that connect %COMPANY_CORE_PRODUCT% to the other apps and services you use.
+%COMPANY_POSSESSIVE% %EMBEDDED_WORKFLOW_BUILDER% lets you build %WORKFLOW_PLURAL% that connect %COMPANY_CORE_PRODUCT% to other applications and services you use.
 This article describes how to build %WORKFLOW_PLURAL%.

 If you have not done so yet, please first review the [Getting Started](./get-started.md) guide.